pswhdev/parenting_in_munich/README.md

 - The content observed on the live site may differ due to the filtering passed events feature.
 Screenshot taken on June 22nd 2024

-If there are no events to be displayed the page, a friendly iamge and message are displayed.
+If there are no events to be displayed the page, a friendly image and message are displayed.

-If tehre are no events to be displayed:
+If there are no events to be displayed:
 ![No events image](documentation/features/no-events.png)

 #### Useful Links